tpximpact/mhclg-oruk/packages/apps/hub/content/community/index.md

-# How it works
+# Community

-Find out how to adopt the standard and learn more about the features of the standard.
+Open Referral UK is a community-led data standard.
+Find out more about our community and get involved.